Posted by Early Growth

 Whether or not you hold on to your ISOs long enough to be taxed at the lower capital gains tax rates, 15% or 20% for your federal taxes, you’ll also most likely have to pay state taxes too.
 And some states, like California, don’t have a lower tax rate on capital gains.
 So you would pay taxes at the regular state income tax rates.

-NSOs are more flexible, since they can be granted to anyone, not just employees.
+NSOs (non-qualified stock options) are more flexible, since they can be granted to anyone, not just employees.
 But they don’t have the same tax advantages for the grantee that ISOs do.
 If you own NSOs when you exercise them, you’ll pay taxes at ordinary income tax rates.
-If you grant NSOs to your employees, you’ll have to calculate and withhold income and payroll taxes, including FICA and Medicare, when they exercise their options.
+If you grant NSOs to your employees, you’ll have to determine and withhold taxable income and payroll taxes, including FICA and Medicare, when they exercise their options.

 When might you want to choose one versus another?